KaProjects/Scheduler-desktop/project/readme/ABOUT_VERSION.md

     Partially finished (just accounting - now focus on testing and using - rest in 2.0).

 # 2.0
+Released: in progress

     Improved services, configuration, migrated actions to classes.
+    Added possibility to import months from version 1.x.